cristicmf/dao/README.md

 ## Troubleshooting

 This library is open source only to show some working Solidity code, because there is not a lot of resources around.
-I look into issues, but there's no official support, or feature-request system.
+I look into issues, but there's no official support or feature-request system.

 This library is only officially supported on 64 bit Ubuntu 14.04+, although it should work on recent OSX versions.
 I will look into building on Windows when I have time.